Block (Create Change Request)

 1. Select a Block and then click on Change Text

-Figure 6: List of all available Aspects and CRs related to Aspects
+Figure 6: List of all available Blocks and CRs related to Blocks

 Then fill in the fields and select "Save"